mimifitz/Staycation/README.md

 staycation is a global exchange platform where users can swap their home for as little, or as long, as they want.

+# App objectives

+- Rebuild a database to suit my understanding,correcting errors & creating queries with dummy data(for testing purpose).
+- Build an API server.
+- Create back end first,TEST all API routes in postman
+- Adding map,calender and review video

 ## Getting started

 ### Dependencies